Towards best practices in low-dimensional semi-supervised latent Bayesian optimization for the design of antimicrobial peptides: Results

+In Fig.~\ref{fig:si:bayesopt_run_in_oracle_latent_spaces}, we visualize the best-scoring run of five for all oracle-organized latent spaces at 100\% and 2\% label percentage.
+(For more information cf.~also SI Figs ~\ref{fig:si:bayesopt_run_in_boman_latent_spaces_colouredByOracle}-\ref{fig:si:bayesopt_run_in_bch_latent_spaces_colouredByOracle}).
+As previously quantified, we visually observe that BayesOpt runs tend to cover more of the 2D visualizations when their associated search space was a PCA projection (\textit{e.g.}, compare Fig.~\ref{fig:si:bayesopt_run_in_oracle_latent_spaces}g with Fig.~\ref{fig:si:bayesopt_run_in_oracle_latent_spaces}h-l {}).
+Additionally, there is substantially greater spatial exploration when the percentage of labels is low, although as we have seen, BayesOpt is still able to converge to satisfactory optima in this case.
+In particular, when comparing the low-label regime (2\%) with the full label regime (100\%), we observe that the BayesOpt runs explore substantially more of the visualization; this is especially the case when BayesOpt runs search through the top two, five, or ten PCA dimensions.

-From these, we note that interpretation of BayesOpt runs is easiest when the search space is similar to the visualization.
-We visually observe that BayesOpt runs cover more of the 2D visualizations when their associated search space was a PCA projection (\textit{e.g.}, compare the rows of SI Fig. \ref{fig:si:bayesopt_run_in_boman_latent_spaces}, or the rows of SI Fig. \ref{fig:si:bayesopt_run_in_charge_latent_spaces_colouredByOracle}).
-Moreover, when the organizing property is a physicochemical property the BayesOpt runs are centered, appearing to only explore a portion in the directions used to make the visualization.
-However, when looking at the oracle-organized spaces, we observe that the BayesOpt runs identify the side of the space that contains better objective function values (low value oracle predictions corresponds to higher objective score) after covering more of the visualized region, particularly when fewer labels are available.
-In particular, when comparing the low-label regime (2\%) with the full label regime (100\%), we observe that the BayesOpt runs explore subsantially more of the visualization; this is especially the case when BayesOpt runs search through the top two, five, or ten PCA dimensions.
+The previous observations are certainly due at least partly to the fact that the search procedure is more restricted to the visualized directions for the PCA projections than for the full search space.
+This leads us to note that interpretation of BayesOpt runs is easiest when the search space is similar to the visualization.
+We can also observe this in that when the organizing property is a physicochemical property the BayesOpt runs are centered, appearing to only explore a portion in the directions used to make the visualization, since the projection is not well-aligned with the directions of the search.
+However, when looking at the oracle-organized spaces, we can clearly see the BayesOpt runs identifying the side of the space that contains better objective function values (low value oracle predictions corresponds to higher objective score) after covering more of the visualized region, particularly when fewer labels are available.